pedroalvesbatista/ProjectMagNET/README.md

 - Develop some wearable devices that don't require accounts or new apps to be developed
 - Develop a quick way to look at time series data from your phone in realtime or over a past timeline
+- Develop app features that let you easily control your IoT hardware

 ## Release Milestones